emantpl/scratch-sensor-2.0/README.md

 #### Available Sensors

-Which of the following sensors are available depend on your phone hardware, Only those available will be displayed.
+The app will display the sensors available in your phone.

 * Accelerometer - x,y,z
 * Steps - step count